For all your will questions and answers, simply follow our guide below:

 - The Will can also make provision for the nomination of an executor and a legal guardian of the minor children of the testator; a testamentary trust; and a clause stating that all previous Wills are cancelled.

-- If a person dies (“the deceased”) without a Will, the property will be distributed in terms of the laws of intestate succession.
+- If a person dies (“deceased”) without a Will, the property will be distributed in terms of the laws of intestate succession.

-- According to intestate succession, property will be distributed amongst the deceased’s family and children (if any).
+- According to intestate succession, property will be distributed amongst the deceased’s spouse, children and family (if any) according to certain rules relating the order in which they will be entitled to inherit.

-- If there are no family and children of the deceased, the property will be forfeited to the State.
+- If the deceased did not have a spouse, children or family, the property will be forfeited to the State.

 - A divorce will not invalidate the Will or the part of a Will where a bequest was made to an ex-spouse.

-- A person’s personal circumstances may change and his/her Will should be revised to accommodate these changes.
+- A person’s personal circumstances may change during his/her lifetime and it is important to revise a Will to accommodate these changes.

 - Wills should be kept in a place that is safe and where it can be easily found after the death of a testator.